 Cuba is many things, to many people, but there’s no denying its draw.
 Much of that attraction from the U.S. borders is likely due to Americans now given the chance to visit this colorful and charismatic Caribbean island.
-Regardless of the why, Cuba is waiting for travelers in all its glory.
+Regardless of why Cuba is waiting for travelers in all its glory.

 The Caribbean island of Cuba charms visitors with its sugar-white beaches.
 Its tobacco fields dot the landscape, a nod to the country’s legendary cigars.
-The capital, Havana, is lined with pastel houses, 1950s-era cars and Spanish-colonial architecture in the 16th-century core, Old Havana.
+The capital, Havana, is lined with pastel houses, 1950s-era cars, and Spanish-colonial architecture in the 16th-century core, Old Havana.
 Salsa music plays in the dance clubs and cabaret shows are performed at the famed Tropicana.

 Read on for more about Cuba, advice from Kelly, on what you need to know before you go — and Cuba travel tips when you arrive.

-Before You Go To Cuba
+Before You Go To Cuba Travel Tips

 Do your homework and log on to the Cuba Embassy website.
 Yes, Americans can now travel to Cuba, although travel for tourists is still prohibited by statute.
 The Department of Treasury’s Office of Foreign Assets Control (OFAC) has issued general licenses for 12 categories of travel.
 This site covers the process of choosing your category, purchasing a Visa, and insurance quite well, even including a video.

-The Visa process was very easy, according to Kelly, although they make is seem like it will be hard and strict.
+The Visa process was very easy, according to Kelly, although they make it seem like it will be hard and strict.
 She purchased hers at CubaVisaServices.com, selecting “educational- people to people” for the reason of travel.
 (Our convertible tour satisfied that option).
 The visa arrived less than a week later, but it’s a little more expensive, at around $100.

 Another option is purchasing at the airport in the US before departing to Cuba.
 Kelly says she’s heard of people getting stranded, but the cost is around $50.
 She did meet a couple that purchased theirs at the airport, who reported difficulty finding where to buy it, and they had an issue when arriving in Cuba.
 Immigration pulled them aside and questioned them for some reason and said they needed a new Visa.